YashasviMantha/netspeak-client-python/README.md

 # Netspeak Python Client

-FULL CREDITS TO THE COOLS FOLK AT: https://github.com/netspeak/netspeak-client-java
+FULL CREDITS TO THE COOL FOLKS AT: https://github.com/netspeak/netspeak-client-java

 Netspeak already offers a Java Client [Java Client](https://github.com/netspeak/netspeak-client-java); But this Client is essentially a wrapper over a Python wrapper.